 When your air filters are clogged, your HVAC system works harder to produce the same quantity of air for your home.
 As a result, it uses more energy.
 Changing your filters regularly helps you save up to 15% on your energy bills.

-What Type of HVAC Equipment Needs Their Air Filter Changed?
+What Type of HVAC Equipment Needs Their Air Filters Changed?

 You can perform an air filter change on HVAC systems that use hot and cool air to condition temperature.
 There are two types: